cleoaceron/employees-react-redux/README.md

 ## Introduction

-This project is a simple search app for team users.
+This project is a simple app for employees.

 ## Installation